sajadkoder/speakswap/README.md

 # SpeakSwap - Real-time Voice Translation App

+**🚀 Migrated from Android app to web app for better cross-platform accessibility**

 A modern, responsive web application built with Next.js that provides real-time language translation with voice input/output capabilities using multiple translation APIs.
+Originally developed as an Android application, SpeakSwap has been migrated to the web to provide universal access across all devices and platforms.

 ## Features